Chococoin/the_odin_project/README.md

 # the_odin_project

-The project to follow the excercises of the odin project.
+The project to follow the exercises of the odin project.